feathersjs/feathers/docs/api/application.md

 <BlockQuote type="warning">

 `app` can not receive or send events to or from clients.
-A [custom service](services.md) should be used for those use cases.
+A [custom service](services.md) should be used for that.

 </BlockQuote>